.

 Best Shoes for Kids with Pronation – Realign Your Child’s Feet

 Keep in mind that these shoes are available in different widths such as medium (M), wide (W), and extra wide (XW), so make sure that you choose your child’s foot width accordingly.
-Disclosure: Keep in mind that we may receive commissions when you click our links and make purchases.
+Disclosure: Some links in this post may be affiliate links and we may receive a small commission (at no extra cost to you) when you click our links and make purchases.

 Most pediatricians and physical therapists advise parents that their child’s foot condition will resolve on its own.
 However, taking the “wait and see approach” can only lead to your child’s condition getting worse.
 The earlier you intervene, the better.
 Remember that by intervention I am just advising parents to provide their children with the correct type of shoes and depending on whether the child is experiencing foot or leg pain, orthotics as well.